-The \code{fExtDepSpat} procedure takes advantage of the availability of the time of occurrence of block maxima to fit the extremal-$t$ (\code{model = "ET"}) and skew-$t$ (\code{model = "EST"}) max-stable models using the Stephenson-Tawn likelihood \citep{Stephenson2005}.
-The correlation function is currently restricted to the power exponential, meaning that the parameters vectors to be estimated are respectively $\theta = (\nu, r, \eta)$ and $\theta = (\nu, r, \eta, \alpha_0, \alpha_1, \alpha_2)$.
-The corresponding parameters can be fixed through arguments \code{range}, \code{smooth}, \code{DoF} and \code{alpha} of \code{fExtDepSpat}.
-Note that for \code{alpha}, a vector of length $3$ must be provided and therefore a \code{NA} value leaves the corresponding parameter free, e.g., \code{alpha = c(0, NA, NA)} would fit the extremal skew-$t$ model with skewness $\boldsymbol{\alpha} = \alpha_1 \textbf{cov}_1 + \alpha_2 \textbf{cov}_2 $.
+The \code{fExtDepSpat} procedure takes advantage of the availability of the time of occurrence of block maxima to fit the extremal-$t$ (\code{model = "ET"}) and skew-$t$ (\code{model = "EST"}) max-stable models using the Stephenson---Tawn likelihood \citep{Stephenson2005}.
+The correlation function is currently restricted to the power exponential, meaning that the parameters vectors to be estimated are respectively $\bftheta = (\nu, r, \eta)^\top$ and $\bftheta = (\nu, r, \eta, \alpha_0, \alpha_1, \alpha_2)^\top$.
+The corresponding parameters can be fixed through arguments \code{range}, \code{smooth}, \code{DoF} and \code{alpha} of \code{fExtDepSpat}, else are estimated.
+Note that, a vector of length $3$ must be provided for \code{alpha} and therefore a \code{NA} value leaves the corresponding parameter free, e.g., \code{alpha = c(0, NA, NA)} would fit the extremal skew-$t$ model with skewness $\boldsymbol{\alpha} = \alpha_1 \textbf{cov}_1 + \alpha_2 \textbf{cov}_2 $.
 Initial values are provided in \code{par0} in vector form as \code{c(DoF, range, smooth, alpha0, alpha1, alpha2)}, where fixed or unnecessary parameters are simply omitted.
-Computations can also be sped-up by considering parallelization (\code{parallel = TRUE}) and specifying a number of cores (\code{ncores}) to be used.
+Computations can also be sped-up by considering parallelization (\code{parallel = TRUE}) and specifying the number of cores (\code{ncores}) to be used.
 Arguments \code{args1} and \code{args2} are related to specifications of the Monte Carlo simulation scheme to compute the multivariate $t$ cumulative distribution function (cdf).
 These should take the form of lists including the minimum and maximum number of simulations used (\code{Nmin} and \code{Nmax}), the absolute error (\code{eps}) and whether the error should be controlled on the log-scale (\code{logeps}). \code{args1} refers to the $d-1$ dimensional cdfs terms required to compute the exponent function while \code{args2} focuses on the $d-m$ ($2 \leq m \leq d-1$) dimensional cdfs involved in the evaluation of its partial derivatives.